Manavv-09/vjailbreak-vm-migration-workflow/readme.md

 vjailbreak is an open-source migration tool developed by Platform9.
 It helps organizations migrate virtual machines from VMware environments to OpenStack-compatible clouds or PCD platforms with reduced complexity and downtime.

-It is often referred to as a “VMware escape tool” due to its role in enabling platform transitions.
+It is often referred to as a “VMware escape tool”.

 ---